robertbraeutigam/scan/README.md

 ## Network Layer

-The network protocol is designed to be a "layer" on top of TCP/IP.
+The network protocol is designed to be a "layer" on top of the IP.
 It is independent and ignorant of the "application layer" protocol defined in the next chapters.

 The main purpose and design goals of this layer are the following: